maravger/samant-sfa/README.md

 	$ wget https://netix.dl.sourceforge.net/project/sesame/Sesame%204/4.1.2/openrdf-sesame-4.1.2-sdk.tar.gz

 Unzip the folder and deploy the openrdf-sesame.war and openrdf-workbench.war, located in the  openrdf-sesame-4.1.2/war folder.
-For the deployment you may use Apache Tomcat or any other known alternative of your choice.
+For the deployment you may use Apache Tomcat or any other known alternative of your choice
+(for the Apache Tomcat, deploying involves copying the .war files in the /webapps folder and starting the server).

 Now you are ready to deploy the Semantic Graph Database.
 Request a copy of GraphDB 8 from here: